iMessage-specific API

 BluBubl is a cloud service, and you can't set it up yourself like you do with TextLink devices.

 This section covers the specific APIs for iMessage, including the API for checking if number has IMessage, and the APIs for sending a media message..
-You can also use the basic SMS functionalities like and messages the same way as using normal TextLink.
+You can also use the basic SMS functionalities like sending and receiving messages the same way as using normal TextLink.

 Checking if phone number has iMessage